 As a mountain biker, I’ve always wondered why mountain bike pedals have spikes.
 After all, road bike pedals don’t have spikes, so what’s the deal with mountain bike pedals?
 Well, after doing some research and talking to other mountain bikers, I’ve come to understand that the spikes on mountain bike pedals serve a very important purpose.

-Mountain bike pedals have spikes to increase the traction between a rider’s foot and pedal.
-This enhances a biker’s control in a particularly tough terrain.
+Mountain bike pedals have spikes to increase the traction between a rider’s foot and the pedal.
+This enhances a biker’s control in particularly tough terrain.
 Unlike tracks and the road with a relatively hassle-free path, mountain bikes are often exposed to rugged roads and tough climbs.
-Their spiked design enhances the rider’s ability to keep their foot on the bike and remain in control throughout their ride.

 Table of Contents